tlklein/tlklein/README.md

 # Hello, I am Trinity Klein!

-I'm studying computer information systems at the University of Houston and am an IT Technology Specialist at Southeast Hypnosis.
+I'm studying Computer Information Systems at the University of Houston.
+I am an IT Technology Specialist at Southeast Hypnosis.
+Also, I am the Social Media Manager and Tech Support at The Cam Agency.
 Please send me an email if you want to send me a message!

 [comment]: < [`📂 maximousblk.me`](https://maximousblk.me/) >
 [`📧 trinitylklein@outlook.com`](mailto:trinitylklein@outlook.com)